 Mae joined Not-for-profit Law as a Lawyer and Trainer in 2016.
 Mae has over ten years’ experience in legal practice – including as a commercial lawyer in Australia and as a legal advisor working internationally with NGOs, government bodies and the United Nations on governance and regulatory issues.
 Mae has a Masters in Human Rights and has been an active volunteer in the not-for-profit sector.
 Previously a board member for a Canberra based international aid organisation, more recently Mae has worked with a global group to establish an association of human rights advocates and activists, and volunteered at the Asylum Seeker Resource Centre’s Human Rights Clinic in Melbourne.

 Kaela Hughes is a Senior Lawyer and Trainer.
-Kaela was admitted to legal practice in 2010 and prior to joining Justice Connect worked at commercial firm, Minter Ellison.
+Kaela was admitted to legal practice in 2010 and prior to joining Justice Connect worked at a commercial firm, Minter Ellison.
 During her time in corporate practice, Kaela was exposed to a variety of areas of law including employment, workers’ compensation, commercial and regulatory and insurance and corporate risk.
 Kaela joined the Not-for-profit Law team in July 2015.
 Since that time, she has worked in multiple roles across the team delivering training, developing legal information resources and providing advice to not-for-profit organisations on a wide range of issues they face.

-Anna Lyons, Principal Lawyer - Not-for-profit Law
+Daniel Komesaroff, Lawyer - Not-for-profit Law

 Sue Woodward, Head of Not-for-profit Law